 Is a one-sided or two-sided test more appropriate?
 Why?

-Two sided test is more appropriate since the mean of height for the population of 12-40 years olds suffering from fetal alcohol syndrome might be different from the other in a smaller or larger cases.
+Two sided test is more appropriate since the mean of height for the population of 12-40 years olds suffering from fetal alcohol syndrome might be smaller or larger than height of nonaffected individuals.

 If the null hypothesis is indeed true, what is the probability that you will incorrectly reject it?